hunterchen7/hunterchen7/README.md

-### Hello there!
-I'm Hunter👋
+### Hello there!👋

-Welcome to my GitHub page!
+My name is Hunter.
 I'm a 3rd year CS student @ Western University in London, ON, Canada

 - ✏️ I’m currently working on [WaveFormer 🌊](https://github.com/hunterchen7/WaveFormer), a Rust program that turns images into parametric equations!
 - 🔭 I'm currently seeking a software development/engineering internship for Summer 2024